gravity-ui/react-unipika/README.md

 ### Features

 - virtualization
+- two scroll modes: window scroll and container scroll
 - collaps/expand objects/arrays
-- search substring of key/value
+- search substring of key/value (case-sensitive and case-insensitive)
 - render one literal per line
   - long strings are truncated by ellipsis
     - full value might be seen in dialog